-- Recommend modifications or adjustments to an existing medication therapy regimen based on patient response - Collect monitoring data at the appropriate time intervals. - Evaluate the selected monitoring parameters to determine the therapeutic and adverse effects related to the treatment plan.
+- Recommend modifications or adjustments to an existing medication therapy regimen based on patient response. - Collect monitoring data at the appropriate time intervals. - Review culture results and local antibiograms to determine if antibiotic de-escalation is appropriate. - Evaluate the selected monitoring parameters to determine the therapeutic and adverse effects related to the treatment plan. - Participate in population health management by completing a medication use evaluation (MUE).